opnsense/tools/README.md

 Cross-building for other architecures
 -------------------------------------

-This feature is currently experimental.
-It requires to install a qemu package for user mode emulation:
+This feature is currently experimental and tailored for use with the Raspberry Pi 2.
+It requires installation of the qemu package for user mode emulation:

     # pkg install qemu-user-static

-It will also require a matching u-boot package, e.g.:

-    # pkg install u-boot-rpi2

-A viable cross-build target is the Raspberry Pi 2 using the following options:
+A cross-build on the operating system sources is executed by specifying the target architecture and custom kernel:

     # make base kernel ARCH=arm:armv6 KERNEL=SMP-RPI2

-In order to speed up building of using an emulated build, the xtools set can be built:
+In order to speed up building of using an emulated packages build, the xtools set can be created like so:

     # make xtools ARCH=arm:armv6

-The xtools set is used during the packages build similar to the distfiles set.
+The xtools set is then used during the packages build similar to the distfiles set.

     # make packages ARCH=arm:armv6

+The image will also require a matching u-boot package:

+    # pkg install u-boot-rpi2

+The final image is built using:

+    # make arm-<size> ARCH=arm:armv6

 About other scripts and tweaks
 ==============================